 This summer, wear your dots with colour.
 Easy way to double the fun!
 Pair your feminine Polka dots dress with lovely leather sandals or pumps.
 If you want to break the classic line, just add a leather jacket, a boyfriend blazer or a big fun belt.
 Want more ideas on how to wear this fun print?
 See this post: 7 Cool ways to wear Polka dots.

-From these pictures Lisa over at Lismore Paper has created once again beautiful artworks.
-Please, go visit her site as well as Roda and Darren‘s blogs to get an overall view of When Fashion and Nature Collide.
+From these pictures, Lisa over at Lismore Paper has created once again beautiful artworks.
+Please, go visit her site as well as Darren‘s blogs to get an overall view of When Fashion and Nature Collide.

 Next edition of When Fashion and Nature Collide: September 19th.